Saving and committing changes in a project¶

 .ipynb_checkpoints for each notebook project you create.
 This folder is hidden because the editor uses it internally, to capture the state of your

 .ipynb file between auto-save operations.
-We recommend you add this and any other hidden folders to your .gitignore file, so they are excluded from the list of project files that are checked into version control.
+Anaconda recommends you add this and any other hidden folders to your .gitignore file, so they are excluded from the list of project files that are checked into version control.

 - Enter a message that briefly describes the changes you made to the files or project.
 This information is useful for differentiating your commit from others.